 Website: Research at SWW

-Contact: PD Dr.-Ing. habil.
+Contact: Prof. Dr.-Ing. habil.
 Konrad Koch

 Completed previous projects:

-MikMeth Tailored energy supply by microbial methanation
+MikMeth Demand-driven energy supply through microbiological methanation

-OptiMeth Optimization of Microbial Methanation
+OptiMeth Optimization of microbiological methanation

-Contact: PD Dr.-Ing. habil.
+Contact: Prof. Dr.-Ing. habil.
 Konrad Koch